heurist-network/miner-release/README.md

 Continue this pattern for as many GPUs as you have, assigning a unique wallet address to each one.
 For instance, if you have three GPUs, you would define `MINER_ID_0`, `MINER_ID_1`, and `MINER_ID_2`, each with a different Ethereum wallet address.

 3. **Configure Multiple GPUs (Stable Diffusion only):** If your mining setup includes multiple GPUs, ensure that you've created a line in the `.env` file for each one, following the pattern described above.
 If you use the same miner_id for multiple GPUs, the protocol will recognize you as one GPU.
 We recommend setting a unique miner_id for each GPU.
 This does not affect your rewards but helps the protocol track the number of GPU nodes in the network correctly.

+## Pre-setup Recommendations
+- Python Installation: If Python 3.x is already installed on your system, you may not need to reinstall Miniconda and Python.
+However, managing dependencies via a Conda environment is recommended.
+- CUDA Installation: For those with CUDA pre-installed, ensure that the PyTorch version (`pytorch-cuda`) installed matches your CUDA version.

 ## Stable Diffusion Miner Guide (Windows)